Fudantopology/Fudantopology.github.io/index.md

 - Mar.
 17 2022 [Xianchang Meng](https://sites.google.com/site/xianchangmeng/) Shangdong University

-      Time:
+      Time: 15:00 - 17:00
-      Place:
+      Tencent room：861-8661-7196 password: 123555

       Title: Distinct distances on hyperbolic surfaces
       Abstract:  Erdős (1946) proposed the question of finding the minimal number of distinct distances among any N points in the plane.
 Guth-Katz (2015) gave almost sharp answer for this question using incidence geometry and polynomial partitioning.
 We consider this problem in hyperbolic surfaces associated with cofinite Fuchsian groups, i.e. the volume of the surface is finite.
 We prove a lower bound of the same strength as Guth-Katz.
 In particular, for any finite index subgroup of the modular group, we extract out the dependence of the implied constant on the index.

 - Mar.
-24 2022
+24 2022 [Edgar A. Bering IV](https://sites.google.com/view/edgar-a-bering-iv/home) Technion – Israel Institute of Technology

 - Mar.
 31 2022